datarhei/restreamer/docs/guides-youtube.md

 ## Push to YouTube

-To push your video stream to YouTube, you have to check the field "External RTMP-Streaming-Server" and enter the RTMP-URL from above into the field ...
+To push your video stream to YouTube, you have to check the field "External RStreaming-Server", select "RTMP", and enter the RTMP-URL from above into the field ...
 ![YouTube Streaming](../img/guides-streaming-external-youtube.png)

 ... and press "Start":